Cycling74/rnbo.oscquery.runner/README-rpi.md

   ```

   Setup the initial host, you can customize this with your own hostname and
-  password if you want, or skip it if you've already set up a buster image
+  password if you want, or skip it if you've already set up a bullseye image
   that you just want to run rnbo on.
 You should keep the user name `pi` though.
   This part is optional.